Cross Stitch Plastic Canvas Finishing Tips

 - Felt – You can use any color you think will go well with your project.
 I tend to favor black or white to keep things neutral.
 You can pick up these small squares at most craft stores, or pick it up online while you’re ordering that canvas.

 - Finishings – There’s a lot you can make with plastic canvas, so here’s some suggestions:

 Are you making a keychain?
 Cellphone straps?
 Do you have earring hooks ready?
 Are you making a Magnet for your fridge?
 Lapel pins?
 Have a hairclip you want to spruce up?
 Are you planning to attach some Decorative Beads?

 Backing your charm

 Again, these are my personal steps:

-- I like to stuff my keychains/earrings/etc with a little bit of stuffing before closing it up, which gives it a bit of weight.
+- I like to fill my charms with a little bit of stuffing before closing it up, as it gives the item a little bit of form and weight.
+I just use polyester fiberfill, but I’ve seen other stitchers using their leftover thread ends, or ‘orts’ to fill these as well.

-- This is also a good time to tuck in a magnet, if that’s what you’re going for.
+- You could also tuck in a pin back or a flat head thumbtack, if that’s what you’re going for.

 Some people like to wrap their edges.
 You would just sew around the side of the plastic leftover after finishing the above steps.